UofA-HEAG/CTA-Simulation/production/README.md

     * `submit`: time of submission to SLURM queue, including timezone
     * `start`: time job began running, including timezone.
 Only present if job is not `PENDING`
     * `end`: time job finished running, including timezone.
 Only present if `COMPLETED`, `MIXED` or `FAILED`
+    * `parameters`: (optional) a list of SLURM parameters that are changed relative to the ones given by the staging `base` field
 * `output`: path to directory containing output files

 ### CORSIKA